ChrisWiegman/chriswiegman.com/content/posts/2021-10-27-three-projects-for-when-i-have-a-laptop-again.md

   - Self-hosting
   - Small-tech
   - WordPress
 ---

 Last week I ordered a new MacBook Pro.
 It's not here yet but that hasn't kept me from planning a few projects I've wanted to work on for a very long time.

-## A WordPress plugin to replace Goodreads {#h-a-wordpress-plugin-to-replace-goodreads.wp-block-heading}
+## A WordPress plugin to replace Goodreads

 I've been on Goodreads since 2010.
 Over the years it has proven incredibly valuable at helping me keep track of what I've read and what I would like to read.
 As someone who doesn't watch much TV, that isn't an easy thing to do.